rachelesmee/website/foss4gukonline2020/sessions.md

 # Optimized publishing of map and dataservices with GeoServer, Gestyler, Geowebcache and MapProxy

-Till Adams	terrestris GmbH & Co KG
+Till Adams,	terrestris GmbH & Co KG

 _The talk presents one Open Source toolset for the set-up of geodata-services that consists of GeoServer/GeoWebcache, GeoStyler and MapProxy._